My Account

 Probate can often be fairly simple, but it depends on the estate plan of the deceased person.

-Probate is defined as the mandatory legal process often required to settle the estate of a person who has died.
+Probate is defined as the legal process often required to settle the estate of a person who has died.
 The probate process typically depends on the complexity of the estate.
 A large, extensive estate may require detailed planning to avoid probate perils.
 A small estate might not pass through probate at all.

 Every state has its own probate laws, so the difficulty of the process also depends on where you live.
 As you consider your estate plan, here are some things that may help you understand how probate works.